'Like every other day:' 10 lives lost on a trip to the store

 Pops suddenly ricocheted.
 The sisters thought they were firecrackers, but others started running.
 They went to follow, but Chaney was knocked down.
 Daniels said she reached to help, but her sister said she was fine.

 “I’m coming,” Daniels said her sister assured.
-She thought she was behind her.
+She thought Chaney was behind her.

 Sedensky reported from New York.
-Associated Press writer Robert Bumstead in Buffalo contributed to this report.
+Associated Press writer Robert Bumsted in Buffalo contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.